Missouri Sports Betting Now Live: Find the Best MO Sportsbooks & Promos

 Can I Bet on Sports in Missouri Right Now?

-Missouri bettors should have access to these sportsbooks at launch: bet365, Fanatics Sportsbook, BetMGM, DraftKings, FanDuel, Caesars, ESPN BET, Underdog Sports, and Circa Sports.
+Missouri bettors now have access to these sportsbooks: bet365, Fanatics Sportsbook, BetMGM, DraftKings, FanDuel, Caesars, theScore Bet (former ESPN Bet), and Circa Sports.

 Who Regulates Online Sports Betting in Missouri?

-The Missouri Gaming Commission will oversee and license online sports betting operators in the state.
+The Missouri Gaming Commission oversees and licenses online sports betting operators in the state.
 This regulatory body also ensures compliance and fair play within the industry.

-What Payment Methods Will I Be Able to Use?
+What Payment Methods Am I Able to Use?

-Expect standard options: bank transfers/ACH, debit cards, PayPal, and other e-wallets.
-Credit card use depends on the operator and may be capped, though Missouri should permit credit card sportsbooks.
+Standard options: bank transfers/ACH, debit cards, PayPal, and other e-wallets.
+Credit card use depends on the operator and may be capped, though Missouri permits credit card sportsbooks.